mblum/libgp/README.md

     GaussianProcess gp(2, "CovSum ( CovSEiso, CovNoise)");

-Set log-hyperparameter of the covariance function.
+Set log-hyperparameter of the covariance function (see the Doxygen documentation, parameters should be given in order as listed).

     gp.covf().set_loghyper(params);